 A new corporate style of signage for Richmond's parks and open spaces was launched in 2007.
-There are two notice boards on site used to promote work in the park and activities and events held by the Friends Group.
+There is a noticeboard on site used to promote work in the park and activities and events held by the Friends Group.

 7.7.2 Internet